lgsvl/apollo-5.0/README.md

 ### Building Apollo and bridge
-Now everything should be in place to build apollo.
+Now everything should be in place to build Apollo.
 Apollo must be built from the container.
 To launch the container navigate to the directory where the repository was cloned and enter:

     ./docker/scripts/dev_start.sh